 SQLite also supports continuous update.
 Instead of collecting changes in memory and then writing them to disk only on a File/Save action, changes can be written back to the disk as they occur.
 This avoids loss of work on a system crash or power failure.
 An automated undo/redo stack, managed using triggers, can be kept in the on-disk database, meaning that undo/redo can occur across session boundaries.

 Easily Extensible.
 As an application grows, new features can be added to an SQLite application file format simply by adding new tables to the schema or by adding new columns to existing tables.
 Adding columns or tables does not change the meaning of prior queries, so with a modicum of care to ensuring that the meaning of legacy columns and tables are preserved, backwards compatibility is maintained.

 It is possible to extend custom or pile-of-files formats too, of course, but doing is often much harder.
 If indices are added, then all application code that changes the corresponding tables must be located and modified to keep those indices up-to-date.
 If columns are added, then all application code that accesses the corresponding table must be located and modified to take into account the new columns.

 Performance.
-In many cases, an SQLite application file format will be faster than a custom or pile-of-files format.
-In the case of a custom format.
+In many cases, an SQLite application file format will be faster than a pile-of-files format or a custom format.
 In addition to being faster for raw read and writes, SQLite can often dramatically improves start-up times because instead of having to read and parse the entire document into memory, the application can do queries to extract only the information needed for the initial screen.
 As the application progresses, it only needs to load as much material as is needed to draw the next screen, and can discard information from prior screens that is no longer in use.
 This helps keep the memory footprint of the application under control.